Master degree projects in biology

 - If something is not working the way you would like it to, e.g. problems with your supervisor, contact your coordinator, contact person or study advisor as soon as possible.
 The earlier we address a problem the sooner it can be solved.

-- For projects staring spring semester 2017 and onwards a half-time evaluation should be done when half the time of the project has passed, see instructions and form (docx; 60 kB).
-Plese send to the coordinator who makes sure the result is registered in LADOK.
+- A half-time evaluation should be done when half the time of the project has passed, see instructions and form (docx; 60 kB).
+Please send to the coordinator who makes sure the result is registered in LADOK.

 Sometimes a project may need to be prolonged or shortened.
 This must be done latest at the half-time evaluation.
 The reasons for the change have to be explained in written form to the coordinator, and a new project plan has to be submitted.